lukefairbank/iBrew/README.md

 ### Smarthome controller push

-You can pull values and states with the JSON REST api with it also possible to push values and state with the trigger events system.
+You can pull values and states with the JSON REST api with it also possible to push values and states with the trigger events system.
+Exmaple adding triggers, where Domoticz is the group (one action per trigger per group) and §N is the new value and §O is the old value.

-To add
+:

 ```
 ibrew trigger add Domoticz Temperature "http://127.0.0.1:8080/json.htm?type=command&param=udevice&idx=155&nvalue=0&svalue=§N" 10.0.0.99
 ibrew trigger add Scripts KettleBusy "C:\SCRIPTS\SENSOR.BAT §N" 10.0.0.99
 ibrew trigger add Scripts KettleBusy "/home/pi/iBrew/scripts/sensor.sh §O §N" 10.0.0.99
 ```

-where Domoticz is the group (one action per trigger per group) and §N is the new value and §O is the old value.

-To see all triggers

-`ibrew triggers`

-To see all active triggers

-`ibrew trigger`

-monitor the trigger event system

-`ibrew dump events 10.0.0.99`

-or use the web server with auto re-connect :-)

-`ibrew dump events web`
+To see all triggers `ibrew triggers`.
+To see all active triggers `ibrew trigger 10.0.0.99`.
+Monitor the trigger event system `ibrew dump events 10.0.0.99` or use the web server with auto re-connect :-) `ibrew dump events web`.
+It is possible to set switch types to various formats (on/off, 1/0, enabled/disabled,...) `ibrew trigger Domoticz switch On 10.0.0.99`.
+See  `ibrew switches` for an overview.
+Enable disable entire groups `ibrew trigger Domoticz off 10.0.0.99` See for group overview `ibrew trigger groups 10.0.0.99`.
 If you run the webserver as daemon/service add sudo to all your ibrew commands such that the right config file gets updated!

-So instead of `ibrew trigger Domoticz state On 10.0.0.99` run `sudo ibrew trigger Domoticz state On 10.0.0.99`
+So instead of `ibrew trigger Domoticz switch On 10.0.0.99` run `sudo ibrew trigger Domoticz switch On 10.0.0.99`

-It is possible to set boolean type to various formats (on/off, 1/0, enabled/disabled,...)

-`ibrew trigger Domoticz state on`

-See  `ibrew states` for an overview

-And enable disable entire groups

-`ibrew trigger Domoticz off`

-See for group overview

-`ibrew trigger groups`

 Alpha!